eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 # 4/21/2022 Late Night -- RFID Board [Elizabeth]

-Now that we have put out the USB/serial converter fire, I'm finally getting around to testing the RFID board.
+Now that I have put out the USB/serial converter fire, I'm finally getting around to testing the RFID board.
 First kinda bad mistake was that I used an SMA connector footprint for the antenna......
 I later realized that most 125kHz RFID antennas are actually just coils, so they aren't attached to any RF connector at all and instead just have footprints on the board you have to use.
 So our RFID antenna is somewhat.... bodgy, but hopefully the frequency is low enough that it's fine.

 ![](id3la_board.jpeg)